 There are several important aspects to the selection process for AES that stand out.
 First, it was an entirely open and transparent process.
 While the NSA reviewed all finalists, there were no unexplained or classified modifications made as was done with DES.
 The vast majority of analysis was performed by civilian researchers and the results were openly published.
 Second, while the competition was run by a U.S. government agency to select a U.S. national standard, it was a highly international process.
 The winning algorithm, Rijndael, was invented and submitted by two Belgian cryptographers, Vincent Rijmen and Joan Daemen.
 Third, this was not a rushed process.
 Partially because of the openness and inclusiveness of the process, the candidates were evaluated for several years before a final selection was made.
-All of these aspects of the AES selection process have led to a great deal of confidence in the AES algorithm, without the lingering suspicions that followed from DES's process that included modifications made by a secretive U.S. government organization.
+All of these aspects of the AES selection process have led to a great deal of confidence in the AES algorithm, without suspicions like those that lingered following the selection of DES.